Owen Franks: Super Rugby

 Franks made his debut for the Crusaders in 2009 as a substitute against the Western Force but made his first start in the victory over the Bulls and his stellar performance also secured him an All Black contract.
 Relatively small in stature, he is known for his great scrummaging technique and mobility around the field.
 He is also very strong, with the ability to squat 280 kg.

+Franks scored a try for the Crusaders against the Brumbies at Jade Stadium on Friday 14 May 2010.
+It was to be his last Super Rugby try until almost 14 years later when he scored against the Melbourne Rebels.

-Franks has played over 100 games for the Crusaders since his debut, becoming the 13th Crusader to do so, against the Highlanders in 2015.
+In 2015, against the Highlanders, Franks became the 13th Crusader to have played over 100 games for the Crusaders.

-Franks started in the Crusaders' historic fixture against the touring British and Irish Lions team on 10 June 2017, playing 50 minutes before being replaced by Michael Ala'alatoa as the Lions beat the Crusaders 12–3.
+Franks started in the Crusaders' historic fixture against the touring British and Irish Lions team on 10 June 2017, playing 50 minutes before being replaced by Michael Alaalatoa as the Lions beat the Crusaders 12–3.
 Franks won the 2017 Super Rugby season later in the year, with the Crusaders beating the Lions 25–17 at Ellis Park Stadium in Johannesburg.
 The Crusaders' win was their eighth title and first since 2008.

 Premiership Rugby

-On 14 February 2019, Franks travels to England to sign for Northampton Saints in the Premiership Rugby ahead of the 2019–20 season, where he will play alongside his brother Ben Franks at Franklin's Gardens.
+On 14 February 2019, Franks travelled to England to sign for Northampton Saints in the Premiership Rugby ahead of the 2019–20 season, where he played alongside his brother Ben Franks at Franklin's Gardens.